w3c/wai-curricula/content/designer/visual-design.md

 * Show examples of sufficient and insufficient contrast ratio for text.
 Explain that contrast ratio for text (including images of text) needs to be at least 4.5:1 with respect to their background.
 For references on how to apply sufficient contrast ratio to text (including images of text), see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Show examples of different interactive components, such as buttons and links.
 Explain that they should have a contrast ratio of at least 3:1.
 For references on how to apply sufficient contrast ratio to interactive components, see techniques [G207: Ensuring that a contrast ratio of 3:1 is provided for icons](https://www.w3.org/WAI/WCAG21/Techniques/general/G207) and [G209: Provide sufficient contrast at the boundaries between adjoining colors](https://www.w3.org/WAI/WCAG21/Techniques/general/G209).
 * Show examples of interfaces where information is conveyed exclusively with differences in color, such as a form where required fields are marked in red.
-Explain that some users cannot perceive color well or at all, so they require additional methods to convey that information.
+Explain that some people perceive color in different ways, and that some may not perceive color at all.
+Some people may require methods different from color to understand that information.
 For references on how to supplement information conveyed through color, see technique [G182: Ensuring that additional visual cues are available when text color differences are used to convey information](https://www.w3.org/WAI/WCAG21/Techniques/general/G182.html).

 #### Ideas to Assess Knowledge for Topic